 Carbon capture and storage (CCS) has substantial potential to reduce GHG emissions from industrial sources but has not been widely demonstrated on a commercial scale.
-On 1 December 2010, EPA published its final rule concerning an expansion of its GHG reporting rule to include facilities that inject and store CO2 for geologic sequestration or enhanced oil and gas recovery.
+On 1 December 2010, EPA published its final rule concerning an expansion of its GHG reporting rule to include facilities that inject and store carbon dioxide for geologic sequestration or enhanced oil and gas recovery.

-In January 2014, EPA issued a final rule excluding CO2 streams in CCS projects from classification as a hazardous substance under the Resource Conservation and Recovery Act, provided that the streams are injected into Class VI wells and not mixed or co-injected with any hazardous wastes.
+In January 2014, EPA issued a final rule excluding carbon dioxide streams in CCS projects from classification as a hazardous substance under the Resource Conservation and Recovery Act, provided that the streams are injected into Class VI wells and not mixed or co-injected with any hazardous wastes.
 CCS projects are potentially affected by several other regulatory programmes.
 For instance, NEPA and state equivalents may present regulatory hurdles by requiring environmental review of project impacts.
 State and local agencies may also impose permitting requirements on CCS projects.
 High costs, complex regulatory schemes and the low price of natural gas have hindered the widespread development of CCS projects.
-In the future, lower technology costs and the development of multiple revenue streams from the CO2 associated with CCS projects, particularly using captured CO2 for enhanced oil recovery (EOR), may help spur CCS additional development.
+In the future, lower technology costs and the development of multiple revenue streams from the carbon dioxide associated with CCS projects, particularly using captured carbon dioxide for enhanced oil recovery (EOR), may help spur CCS additional development.

-President Biden has announced that his administration will support CCS activities, and recent legislation includes funding for research and development and grants to support this emerging industry.
+President Biden's administration has supported CCS activities, including funding for research and development to support this emerging industry.
 On 13 January 2021, the Treasury Department finalised rules to implement section 45Q of the Tax Code.
 The 45Q programme provides tax credits for capturing and sequestering carbon oxides that would otherwise escape to the atmosphere.
-Changes to 45Q, passed with the IRA in 2022, provide tax credits of up to US\$85 per tonne of carbon captured and placed in secure geological storage, and tax credits of up to US\$60 per tonne of carbon injected into oil or natural gas wells for EOR, and for carbon captured and sequestered using photosynthetic or chemosynthetic processes or 'for any other purpose for which a commercial market exists'.
-Among the clarifications made in the final regulations is a definition of 'commercial market'.
-Further, the 2022 changes increase credit amounts for direct air capture projects to US\$180 per tonne of carbon.
-The changes also reduce the capacity requirements for eligible projects to 18 750 tonnes per year for power plants and 12 500 tonnes per year for other facilities.
+45Q now provides up to US\$85 per tonne of carbon dioxide permanently stored and increased credit amounts for direct air capture projects of up to US\$180 per tonne of carbon dioxide.
 The DOE also intends to accelerate geological carbon storage projects, each capable of permanently storing at least 50 million metric tons of captured carbon dioxide.
 BOEM also plans to initiate a process to create a programme for leasing offshore federal lands on the OCS for carbon storage, which could greatly accelerate development of large-scale projects, particularly in the Gulf of Mexico.

-Agriculture and forests are a hot topic in current US climate discussions due to their ability to sequester carbon.
 A number of actions spanning both the public and private sectors are aimed at increasing forest preservation and conservation to increase carbon sequestration and to incentivise agricultural practices that either reduce GHG emissions or increase soil carbon sequestration.
-In February 2022, the Department of Agriculture (USDA) announced it would invest US\$1 billion on projects for farmers, ranchers, and forest landowners to facilitate practices that reduce emissions and capture and store carbon.
-The IRA is adding significant additional funding for carbon capture based on agricultural or silvicultural practices, promoting climate resiliency and rewarding carbon sequestration activities.
-The USDA also oversees several voluntary conservation.
-These programmes provide financial incentives for farmers and forest landowners to maintain and enhance carbon benefits associated with their farms and forests.
-With the USDA's charge to promote sustainable land management to increase sequestration, increased funding to these programmes through the IRA could translate into renewed efforts to implement these programmes.
+In February 2022, the USDA announced it would invest US\$1 billion on projects for farmers, ranchers and forest landowners to facilitate practices that reduce emissions and capture and store carbon.
+The IRA adds significant additional funding for carbon capture based on agricultural or silvicultural practices.
+The USDA also oversees several voluntary conservation programmes that provide financial incentives for farmers and forest landowners to maintain and enhance carbon benefits.
+With the USDA's charge to promote sustainable land management to increase sequestration, increased funding to these programmes through the IRA translate into renewed efforts to implement these programmes.